What is the problem

 What are we doing?

 Integrity Pacts are an agreement between public authorities, companies bidding for a contract and civil society around public works.
 Through transparency and monitoring Integrity Pacts improve trust and accountability in public procurement.
 It promotes good governance and can also encourage institutional changes, such as the increased use of e-procurement systems and improvements of regulatory environments.
-This large-scale pilot project is across 18 projects in 11 EU countries involving 13 partners to ensure that EU Structural and Investment Funds are provided with safeguards against fraud and corruption over the next four years.
+This large-scale pilot project is across 18 projects in 11 EU countries involving 15 partners to ensure that EU Structural and Investment Funds are provided with safeguards against fraud and corruption.
 The project is coordinated by Transparency International in Berlin.
 See the project website here.

 The Transparency International Secretariat coordinates the project, with the financial support of the EU’s Directorate-General for Regional and Urban Policy (DG Regio).